mbdevpl/docker-transpyle-flash/README.md

 That way the container is used only for transpilation, but building and execution of FLASH can be done on pre-configured host.

+Remark: when mounting, the mounted folder is owned by root within the container - and changing it's ownership breaks ownership of files in the host system.
+Therefore it's best to mount files from host with read-only intentions.